keymanapp/help.keyman.com/developer/engine/android/15.0/KMManager/setHapticFeedback.md

 ```

 ## History
-Added syntax in Keyman Engine for Android 15.0.
+Keyman Engine for Android 15.0: New function.

 ## See also
 * [getHapticFeedback](getHapticFeedback)